errata-ai/vale.sh/docs/guides/textfsm.md

 * Three `Value` lines declare what to capture: a name and the pattern that fills it. `Subject` keeps one line. `Body` and `Trailer` are `List` values, which keep every line they capture rather than the last.
 * `Start` is the state reading begins in.
 Its one rule matches the first line, captures it as the subject, and moves to the `Body` state.
 * In `Body`, each line is tried against the rules in order, and the first to match wins.
-A trailer looks like `Word: text`, so it’s tried first; anything else is body.
+A line starting with `#` is Git’s own commentary, and `-> Next` reads past it without capturing anything.
+A trailer looks like `Word: text`, so it’s tried next; anything else is body.

 `${Subject}` stands for the value’s pattern and captures what it matches.
 The `->` says what happens on a match; a rule without one reads the next line in the same state.